kusl/webheartbeat/stagepcna.markdown

 ## For Webpage Title: Stage PCNA Znode Dev URL: https://stagepcna.znodedev.com/en-us/brand/roots-73:

-Total load time is 52.127 seconds
+Total load time is 1.455 seconds

-NaN% of CSS is unused, 0 total stylesheets
+72% of CSS is unused, 1 total stylesheets

 59% of JS is unused